enonic/app-metafields/README.md

 # SEO Meta Fields app for Enonic XP

 This Enonic XP application adds a multitude of helpful meta fields for your [Enonic XP](https://github.com/enonic/xp) site.
-Like [Open Graph](http://ogp.me/) meta fields, [Twitter Cards](https://dev.twitter.com/cards/overview) meta fields, [Google Search Console](https://www.google.com/webmasters/tools) meta tag, and more!
+Like [Open Graph](http://ogp.me/) meta fields, [X Cards](https://dev.x.com/cards/overview) meta fields, [Google Search Console](https://www.google.com/webmasters/tools) meta tag, and more!
 It also let's you better customize your site's and contents' title tag and meta description information.
 By applying mixin-fields to each content you can easily fine tune your sites' SEO and social sharing!

 This app will add the following functionality to your site: